Circular pillars of various heights and diameters, deposited in square patterns.

-First, a light sensitive polymer liquid (a photoresist) is deposited onto a spinning substrate so that it forms a thick film.
-The photoresist is then exposed to intense light through a glass mask with a pattern on it and this changes the properties of the film in selected locations so that some parts become insoluble in a special solution (a developer).
+To create the polymer microposts, a light sensitive polymer liquid (a photoresist) is deposited onto a spinning substrate so that it forms a thick film.
+The photoresist is then exposed to intense light through a glass mask with a pattern of holes on it and this changes the properties of the film in selected locations so that some parts become insoluble in a special solution (a developer).
 The developer is then used to remove the parts of the film which were not exposed to the light, leaving behind microscopic posts.
 Finally, the surface is hard-baked to convert the posts into a durable surface.
 Read more about the process in the publication below.

 The use of high aspect ratio photoresist (SU8) for super-hydrophobic pattern prototypes N.J.
 Shirtcliffe, S. Aqil, C. Evans, G. McHale, M.I.
 Newton, C.C.
 Perry and P. Roach, J. Micromech.
 Microeng.
-14 (10) (2004) 1384-1389
+14 (2004) 1384-1389